Heroine? Saint? No, I'm an All-Works Maid (and Proud of It)!

 Heroine?
 Saint?
 No, I'm an All-Works Maid (and Proud of It)! (ヒロイン？聖女？いいえ、オールワークスメイドです（誇）！, Hiroin?
 Seijo? Īe, Ōruwākusu Meido Desu (Hoko)!) is a Japanese light novel series written by Atekichi and illustrated by Yukiko.
-It began serialization on the user-generated novel publishing websites Shōsetsuka ni Narō and Kakuyomu in February 2017.
-It was later acquired by TO Books who began publishing the series under their TO Bunko imprint in March 2020.
+It began serialization on the user-generated novel publishing websites Shōsetsuka ni Narō and Kakuyomu in February 2017, before being acquired and published by TO Books under their TO Bunko imprint since March 2020.
 A manga adaptation illustrated by Keiko began serialization on the Nico Nico Seiga website under TO Books' Comic Corona brand in May 2021.
-An anime television series adaptation produced by EMT Squared has been announced.
+An anime television series adaptation produced by EMT Squared aired from July to September 2026.

 Premise

-Celeste McMurdon recovers memories of her past life as Ritsuko Mizunami, upon seeing a maid as a child.
-In her past life, she showed signs of great intelligence as a child, but her life felt empty until she was enamored by the sight of maid while on a trip to England, Afterwards, she dedicated her life to training herself to be the perfect maid.
+Celeste McMurdon recovers memories of her past life as Ritsuko Mizunami upon seeing a maid as a child.
+In her past life she showed signs of great intelligence as a child, but her life felt empty until she was enamored by the sight of maid while on a trip to England.
+Afterwards, she dedicated her life to training herself to be the perfect maid.
 However, she died in a plane crash on her way to train in England.
 Following the death of her mother to illness, Celeste vows to be the greatest maid in her honor; a voice tells her that she had unlocked magic.
 Unbeknownst to Celeste, she has reincarnated as the heroine of an otome game called "Five Oaths of the Saint"; she's already broken the plot by being unaware and uncaring of anything but fulfilling her past life's dream.
-Using her magic, Celeste hide her true hair and eye color, having read in her mother's will that she is the illegitimate daughter of a count; taking the alias Melody Wade, as another precaution, she heads off to avoid being pulled into a noble family and being denied her dream again.
+Using her magic, Celeste hides her true hair and eye color, having read in her mother's will that she is the illegitimate daughter of a count; taking the alias Melody Wave, as another precaution, she heads off to avoid being pulled into a noble family and being denied her dream again.